Thermodiagnosis of Photovoltaic Power Plants

 To be successful, drone-based thermodiagnostic measurement requires the experience of both an inspector, and a pilot.
 The drone pilot maneuvers the UAV into position while the thermodiagnostician, who controls the camera system, identifies hot spots and stores images for later analysis.

 The recommended inspection angle of a thermal anomaly ranges from 70° to nearly 90°.
 This can only rarely be achieved by a handheld system.
 However, a drone with a thermal camera fixed on the controllable gimbal easily fulfills this condition.
 The only limiting factor during the measurement process are hydro-meteorological conditions, which can significantly influence the measurement precision.
 An ambient temperature of 25°C, with a sunshine intensity of 1,000 W/m2, is ideal for measurement.
 In this case, the output of the panels is sufficiently high to reflect all types of defects.

-Advantages of the Workswell WIRIS system
+Advantages of the Workswell WIRIS System

-The Workswell WIRIS system enables to remotely switch regimes and, for example, to define alarm statuses when selecting the contract colour in the thermogram to highlight places with a temperature exceeding the expected limit.
-The hot points “light up” on the thermogram and on first sight it is possible to identify and focus on these during a detailed inspection.
+The Workswell WIRIS system enables remote regime switching, and it facilitates the definition of alarm statuses when selecting contrast colors in the thermogram to highlight places with a temperature exceeding the expected limit.
+The hot points “light up” on the thermogram, and users can identify and focus on these signals at any stage of a detailed inspection.
 The visible identification of warmer places is supported by the option to set a manual scope for the temperature scale.
-Individual colours in the selected pallet show the same temperature, which is not automatically changed by a change in the temperature of the monitored area as is the case with simpler systems.
+In the WIRIS, individual colors in the color pallet show the same temperature at all times, unlike simpler systems that automatically change the color scale with each change in temperature.